Co-dfns/Co-dfns/README.md

 3. ArrayFire (3.5.1+)

 You should be able to find the appropriate ArrayFire installer included in the release page for a given Co-dfns release.
-On Windows, if you want to use the CUDA backend you will need to make sure that the appropriate nvvm64 dll (something like `nvvm64_31_0.dll`) is copied into the directory from which you will launch the compiler.

 You can find the appropriate installation instructions for your operating system here:

 http://arrayfire.org/docs/installing.htm